supechicken/crdyboot/README.md

     ./x.py qemu [--ia32] [--secure-boot]

+By default crdyboot sets the max log level to Warn.
+Pass `--enable-verbose-feature` to the `check` or `build` command to set the max log level to Debug instead.

 ## Testing on real hardware

 To test secure boot with real hardware you will need to enroll custom